Tab-e-n/raymania/README.md

 `make raymania.out`

-Or if you want a windows build run:

-`make raymania.exe`

-These commands will make an executable file.
+This will make an executable file.

+Windows builds are a bit more involved and i currently don't have a method for them.

 ## Controls